Nexperia

 Nexperia B.V. is a semiconductor manufacturer headquartered in Nijmegen, the Netherlands.
 It is a subsidiary of Wingtech Technology, a Shanghai-listed company partially owned by the Chinese government.
-In October 2025, the Dutch government took control of governance of the firm, citing security concerns.
+In October 2025, the Dutch government briefly took control of governance of the firm, citing security concerns.
+Since then, its Chinese operations operate as a de facto independent entity.
 It has front-end factories in Hamburg, Germany, and Greater Manchester, England.
 It is the former Standard Products business unit of NXP Semiconductors (previously Philips Semiconductors).
 The company's product range includes bipolar transistors, diodes, ESD protection, TVS diodes, MOSFETs, and logic devices.